 "We are continuously defining new climate change mitigation measures and refining our targets.
 Since 2017, we have had our climate goals scientifically examined and endorsed by the Science Based Targets initiative (SBTi) - in other words, they have been externally validated to determine whether they are consistent with the target of limiting global warming caused by the greenhouse effect to 1.5 °C. Symrise is therefore one of the world's first 100 SBTicertified companies and the first SBTi member in its industry.
-Our current goals are clear: In terms of Scope 1 and 2 emissions, we want to be climate-positive by 2030 - which means we intend to emit fewer emissions than we consume.
+Our current goals are clear: In terms of Scope 1 and 2 emissions, we want to be climatepositive by 2030 - which means we intend to emit

+Since 2017, the Science Based Targets initiative has validated the climate goals of Symrise AG, which were confirmed with the highest ambition level in the most recent evaluation in 2022. fewer emissions than we consume.
 And we want to reduce our Scope 3 emissions by 30 % so that we can play our part in achieving the climate goals set out in the Paris Agreement by 2045."